Salahalioui/Virtual-Try-on/replit.md

 ## Overview

 StyleAI is a comprehensive mobile-first React application that provides AI-powered styling services.
-The app features multiple tabs for different styling needs: Virtual Try-On for clothing visualization, Hair & Beard Styling for hairstyle transformations, and Background Changer for environment modifications.
+The app features multiple tabs for different styling needs: Virtual Try-On for clothing visualization, Outfit Extraction for clothing isolation, Hair & Beard Styling for hairstyle transformations, Background Changer for environment modifications, and an About page with developer credits.
 Built with modern web technologies and powered by Google's Gemini 2.5 Flash Image Preview model via OpenRouter API.

 ## User Preferences